Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog is raw fed.

-Some comments we have received on a forum where my husband posted the first article indicated that many people found the pictures showing removal of the deer's head, disturbing.
+Previous comments on this article indicated that many people found the pictures showing the removal of the deer's head to be disturbing.
 None of these pictures are intended to gross anybody out, but they are realistic and graphic.

 Preparing the Skinned Deer for Gutting

 Our next step after removing the head and hide is to position the deer belly up.
 We use 4x4 wooden blocks, four feet long, to stabilize the deer in this position.